-A study, published in the journal JAMA Internal Medicine, found that the more coffee you drink, the lower the risk of you developing type II diabetes.
+A study, published in the journal JAMA Internal Medicine, found that the more coffee you drink, the lower your risk of developing type II diabetes.
 In fact, a 7% reduced risk was linked to a daily cup of coffee.

 6. It can protect you from neurodegenerative diseases